pizlonator/fil-c/invisicaps_by_example.md

     user    0m1.965s
     sys     0m0.140s

-In cases where the freed object is referenced only from other objects in memory, the GC will be able to free the object while still preserving the guaranteed use-after-free protection.
-That's because the GC will repoint in-memory pointers to the freed objects to refer to the *free singleton* capability.
+In cases where the freed object is referenced only from other objects in memory, FUGC will be able to free the object while still preserving the guaranteed use-after-free protection.
+That's because FUGC will repoint in-memory pointers to the freed objects to refer to the *free singleton* capability.
 Here's an example of that happening.

     #include <stdfil.h>
     #include <stdlib.h>